changjulian17/qf621_hft/README.md

 Initial results are not good:

-- try geting aapl or single stock and try for a long period and find out if there is any alpha with a range of obi and VWAP
+- try geting aapl or single stock and try for a long period and find out if there is any alpha with a range of OBI and VWAP
 - try another strategy instead of relying on OBI which is very sensitive
   - use together with volume and VWAP?
 - try across a larger range of stocks including small cap names